 Years later, Don and I agreed that our war really started on Jan 31, 1968.
-One thing I regretted was not being in my tower that night, but I'm proud of helping protect Bunker Hill- 10's flank.
+One thing I regretted was not being in my tower that night, but I'm proud of helping protect Bunker Hill-10.
 When those trip flares started going off in the wire and the choppers came in, it was amazing.
-Don said that when the Sarge came up checking posts after the rockets stopped, he told Sarge he wanted to go down to Bunker Hill-10, and Sarge told him ...
-Don you can't do it.
-And that went back and forth ending again with I know your brother is down there, but you can't go.

-Don told Sarge if they asked for volunteers he wanted to be first on the list to go, and Sarge said, "Okay... you're not going."
+Don said that when the Sarge came up checking posts after the rockets stopped, he told Sarge he wanted to go down to Bunker Hill-10, and Sarge told him...
+Don, you can't do it.
+And that went back and forth ending again with I know your brother is down there, but...you can't go.
+Don told Sarge if they asked for volunteers he wanted to be first on the list to go, and Sarge said, "Okay......
+You're not going."

 Recently, a buddy asked where VSPA's reunion was going to be at this year, so while we were talking I was at my computer and pulled up VSPA.com to find the date and location for him, and saw that amazing picture (below) of Bunker Hill-10 on VSPA's homepage!
-I would never have known the story of the 3rd Security Police Squadron's Battle of Biên Hòa without seeing that, and told my friend I just had to have a print of that painting.
-And then that other Don (Poss) roped me in to telling my Bunker Hill-10 story...and twenty pages later...here it is.
+I would never have taken part in the story of the 3rd Security Police Squadron's Battle of Biên Hòa without seeing that homepage and the Bunker Hill-10 photo, and told my friend I just had to have a print of that painting.